gnomon-inria/gnomon/README.md

 ## Why Gnomon?

 Studying morphogenesis requires combining computational tools that use different data structures and rely on independent software libraries.
-Handling such complex processing pipelines and turing them into reproducible tools is a major challenge.
+Handling such complex processing pipelines and turning them into reproducible tools is a major challenge.

 Gnomon addresses this through three complementary principles:
 - **Interoperate & extend** (implementation-agnostic plugin architecture)